Privacy, explained simply

 If we become aware of an eligible data breach that is likely to result in serious harm, we will:

-• Notify the Office of the Australian Information Commissioner (OAIC) as required under Part IIIC of the Privacy Act 1988.
+- Notify the Office of the Australian Information Commissioner (OAIC) as required under Part IIIC of the Privacy Act 1988, and — where the GDPR or UK GDPR applies — the relevant supervisory authority without undue delay and, where feasible, within 72 hours.

 If you suspect a data breach or security incident involving Cedric, please report it immediately to security@trycedric.com.